Tim Anderson Player Props: White Sox vs. Red Sox

-On Friday, Tim Anderson (batting .135 in his past 10 games) and the Chicago White Sox play the Boston Red Sox, whose starting pitcher will be Brayan Bello.
-First pitch is at 8:10 PM ET.
+On Saturday, Tim Anderson (batting .139 in his past 10 games) and the Chicago White Sox face the Boston Red Sox, whose starting pitcher will be James Paxton.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-1) against the Rangers.
+He had a hitless showing in his last game (0-for-3 with an RBI) against the Red Sox.

 Tim Anderson Game Info & Props vs. the Red Sox